luis-caldas/nix/README.md

 mkswap -f /dev/zvol/{pool name}/swap
 ```

+### AWS EC2

+The following things are needed for a proper installation

+ - Change root password
+ - SWAP
+ - SSH Keys
+ - Directory Structure
+ - WireGuard Keys
+ - TMPDIR for Rebuild

 ### Data Organising Convention

 All data if not at home directory should be stored at `/data`